trisyoungs/aten/doc/30.cli/03.batch/batch.md

 Invoked by providing the [`--batch`](/aten/docs/cli/switches#batch) and [`--export`](/aten/docs/cli/switches#export) switches together, batch export allows a series of commands to be run on a set of loaded models, the results of which are then saved in new files in the model format provided to the [`--export`](/aten/docs/cli/switches#export) switch.
 The GUI is not automatically started in batch export mode.

-Let’s say that you have a directory full of xyz files that you wish to energy minimise with MOPAC2009 (see [a]External Programs - Mopac,extern-mopac[/a]), centre at zero, and then save as input to GAMESS-US.
+Let’s say that you have a directory full of xyz files that you wish to energy minimise with MOPAC2009 (see [External Programs - Mopac](/aten/docs/external/mopac)), centre at zero, and then save as input to GAMESS-US.
 This can be achieved with the following command:

 ```
 bob@pc:~> aten --export gamusinp --batch –c 'mopacMinimise(); selectAll(); centre();' *.xyz